EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

 ### Prune the repository

 This will clean up storage space, and delete old snapshots that are past the time of your data retention policy.
-(This is scheduled to be runautomatically once a month)
+(This is scheduled to be run automatically once a month)

 ```